UEFA members to back Jordan's Prince Ali as FIFA president

 "A large majority of the European associations will all vote for Prince Ali," Platini told a news conference in Zurich, a day after several senior FIFA officials were arrested on U.S. corruption charges.

-Platini said that during Thursday morning's emergency meeting at FIFA, he told Blatter to step down in light of the scandal that has engulfed the world soccer body.
+Platini said that during Thursday morning's emergency meeting at FIFA, he told Blatter to step down in light of the scandal that has engulfed the world football body.

 "I said, I'm asking you to leave, FIFA's image is terrible.
 He said that he couldn't leave all of a sudden."